zainabmurtaza/Syntactic-Minority-Oversampling-Techniques-and-Regression/README.md

 2) Normalized all numerical features (except the “Apps” variable) using z-score standardization using “scale” function.

 3) Used caret package to run 10 fold cross validation using linear regression method on all features.
-Printed the resulting model to see the cross validation RMSE.
+Printed resulting model to see cross validation RMSE.
 In addition, took a summary of the model and interpreted the coefficients.

 4) Used caret and leap packages to run a 10 fold cross validation using step wise linear regression method with backward selection (i.e., method=”leapBackward).
 The train method by default uses maximum of 4 predictors and reports the best models with 1..4 predictors.
 Changed this parameter to consider 1..16 predictors.
 Inside the train function, added the following parameter tuneGrid = data.frame(nvmax = 1:16).
 Took the summary of the final model to see which variables were selected in the model with the lowest RMSE.